-The System earned a return of 30.8%, its highest ever, while the table below highlights the gross and net of fees performance of each major asset class provided by the System's custodian, Northern Trust, for Fiscal Year 2021.
-These returns may differ slightly from the performance reported by the System's investment consultant due to rounding methodology:
+The System earned a gross return of -7.18%.
+The table below highlights the performance of each major asset class provided by the System's custodian, Northern Trust.
+These returns may differ slightly from the performance reported by the System's investment consultant due to rounding: